Universal Screener Best Practices

 Classworks Assessments serve four main purposes:

-4. Generate individualized learning for all students
+4. Generate individualized learning for students.

 Teachers and Proctors